RaisaEithaya/customer_behaviour_analysis/README.md

 4. Dashboard Development

-The dataset was imported into Power BI where visualizations were created to build the final interactive dashboard.
+The dataset was imported into Power BI where visualizations were created to build the interactive dashboard.

-Key Insights
+**Key Insights**

 Important findings from the analysis include:

 Clothing is the top-performing category in both revenue and sales.

-Young adults are the most active customers.
+Young Adults are the most active buyers.

-A large portion of customers are not subscribed, indicating potential growth for subscription programs.
+73% of customers are not subscribed, indicating an opportunity for subscription growth strategies.

-The average purchase amount is approximately $59.76 per transaction.
+The average purchase amount is $59.76 per transaction.

-Customer review ratings average 3.75, suggesting moderate satisfaction.
+The average review rating is 3.75, indicating moderate customer satisfaction.

-Project Structure
+**Project Structure**
 customer-behavior-analysis
 │
 ├── data